Le Bugue Hotels

 Explore Le Bugue

-It is a good place to stay to explore this area, and has managed to avoid some of the excesses of tourism of Les Eyzies and Sarlat.
-There are some narrow winding streets to discover and some beautiful traditional houses to see.
+There are narrow winding streets to discover and some beautiful traditional houses to see.
 Be sure to wind your way behind the central streets to explore these.
 Although without particular monuments its riverside position makes it a very pretty and very popular little town.

 Market day is a Tuesday morning and is a particularly nice time to visit Le-Bugue.